 10. Protect your skin from UV rays

 Last but not least, this is a commandment we should all follow.
-I know spending time under the sun feels great, but your skin wouldn’t agree.
+I know spending time under the sun feels great, but this is very harmful for the skin.
 Although we get Vitamin D from sunlight exposure, we also get exposed to radiation.
-Being exposed to UV rays can cause sunburns, skin damage, eye damage, premature ageing, and in the worst case- it can lead to skin cancer.
+Being exposed to UV rays can cause sunburns, skin damage, eye damage, premature ageing, and in the worst case it can lead to skin cancer.
 The same goes for artificial sources of UV rays, such as solarium, so you should reduce the visits to your tanning salons to lower the risk of skin cancer.
-Make sure to apply a proper sunscreen before you go out in the sun, wear light clothes and sunglasses.
+Make sure to apply a good sunscreen before you go out in the sun, wear light clothes and sunglasses.

-Are there any other basic rules that you follow?
+Are there any other skin care rules you follow?
 Let me know in the comments below!